DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

-> "I chop off the very first node.
-I slide the head pointer to the next node.
-Then I clean up the old one from memory.
-Boom — the list just lost its leader."
+> "I chop off the very first node, slide the head to the next one, and erase the old leader.
+Now the 2nd node is the new head of the list."

 </td></tr>
 </table>